sapayth/php-sdk/examples/README.md

 This directory contains various examples of how to use the PHP MCP SDK.

-You can run examples 01-08 already with the dependencies installed in the root directory of the SDK, for example 09 see README in the `examples/09-standalone-cli` directory.
+You can run examples 01-08 with the dependencies already installed in the root directory of the SDK.
+For example 09, see the README in the `examples/09-standalone-cli` directory.

 For running an example, you execute the `server.php` like this: